jacobkap/crimebythenumbers/docs/intro-to-r.md

 At the top right of the image (and this may be in a different location on your RStudio) is the Console panel.
 Here you can write code, hit enter/return, and R will run that code.
 If you write `2+2` it will return (in this case that just mean it will print an answer) 4.
 This is useful for doing something simple like using R as a calculator or quickly looking at data.
 In most cases during research this is where you'd do something that you don't care to keep.
 This is because when you restart R it won't save anything written in the Console.
 To do reproducible research or to be able to collaborate with others you need a way to keep the code you've written.

 The way to keep the code you've written in a file that you can open later or share with someone else is by writing code in an R Script (if you're familiar with Stata, an R Script is just like a .do file).
 An R Script is essentially a text file (similar to a Word document) where you write code.
-To run code in an R Script just click on a line of code or highlight several lines and hit enter/return or click the "Run" button on the top right of the Source panel.
+To run code in an R Script just click on a line of code or highlight several lines and hit enter/return or click the "Run" button on the top right of the Source panel shown in the top left of the above image.
 You'll see the lines of code run in the Console and any output (if your code has an output) will be shown there too (making a plot will be shown in a different panel as we'll see soon).

 For code that you don't want to run, called comments, start the line with a pound sign `#` and that line will not be run (it will still print in the console if you run it but it won't do anything).
 These comments should explain the code you wrote (if it's not otherwise obvious what the code does).

-The Source panel is where the R Scripts will be and is located at the top left on the image above.
 It is good practice to do all of your code writing in an R Script - even if you delete some lines of code later - as it eliminates the possibility of losing code or forgetting what you wrote.
-Having all the code in front of you in a text file also makes it easier to understand the flow of code from start to finish to a task - an issue we'll discuss more in later lessons.
+Having all the code in front of you in a text file also makes it easier to understand the flow of code from start to finish for a task - an issue we'll discuss more in later lessons.

 While the Source and Console panels are the ones that are of most use, there are two other panels worth discussing.
 As these two panels let you interchange which tabs are available in them, we'll return to them shortly in the discussion of the options RStudio has to customize it.

 ### Opening an R Script

 When you want to open up a new R Script you can click File on the very top left, then R Script.
 It will open up the script in a new tab inside of the Source panel.
 There are also a number of other file options available: R Presentation which can make PowerPoints, R Markdown which can make Word Documents or PDFs that incorporate R code used to make tables or graphs (and which we'll cover in Chapter \@ref(r-markdown)), and Shiny Web App to make websites using R. There is too much to cover for an introductory book such as this but keep in mind the wide capabilities of R if you have another task to do.
+To open an R Script that is already saved to your computer, click "Open File..." and navigate to the file that you want to open.

 <img src="images/rstudio_2.PNG" width="90%"  style="display: block; margin: auto;" />